The Rietveld Building

 The Benthem Crouwel Building

-The new building was designed by Benthem Crouwel Architects and built in 2003 as an expansion of the Rietveld Academie.
+The second building was designed by Benthem Crouwel Architects and built in 2003 as an expansion of the Rietveld Academie.
 Studios can be found on the north side of this building, and offices in the south wing.
+Reception can be found on the ground floor.
 The south and east facades of the building are clad with 16,000 cast glass elements.